HeliosLang/compiler/README.md

 Helios is purely functional, strongly typed, and has a simple curly braces syntax.
 It notably supports closures, functions with multiple return values, OOP-like methods, and enums as tagged unions.

-The Helios library is written in Javascript, and lets you compile Helios scripts and create Cardano transactions.
-This library is all you need to build 100% client-side dApps for Cardano.
+The Helios library is written in Javascript, with complete Typescript type-coverage through JSDoc comments.
+This library lets you compile Cardano smart contracts and create Cardano transactions.
+Helios is all you need to build 100% client-side dApps for Cardano.

 ## Example: time-lock